unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 7. **After Clearing Completes:** Once the clearing process is finished, the disk will show up as unmountable in the %%WebGUI|web-gui%%.
 You'll be prompted to format it.

    :::important
-   Always double-check the serial number to make sure you’re formatting the right disk.
+   Always double-check the serial number to make sure you're formatting the right disk.
 Formatting will erase everything on that disk, and this action cannot be undone.
    :::

 8. **Confirm the Format:** Check the confirmation box and click the **Format** button.
 Unraid will give you a warning about the outcomes of this action.